TahelZecharia/OS_Ex4/README.md

 ## Stav Zilber & Tahel Zecharia

+## Our Project:

+In this task we implemented a synchronized multi-threaded stack, and several clients can connect to it in parallel.
+The stack is synchronized between the clients.
+The commands we executed for the stack are:
+1. PUSH
+2. POP
+3. TOP
+4. DISPLAY
+The stack uses the malloc and free of memory that we implemented ourselves.

 ## How to run our program:

   1. Open the terminal and write: make all